mikaelpatel/Cosa/README.md

 Cosa is an object-oriented platform for Arduino that supports an event-driven programming paradigm with simple finite state machines.
 It contains a rich set of classes to support rapid prototyping of Internet-of-Things devices.
 A class overview may be found in CLASS.txt.

 Cosa also contains a data streaming format (Ciao) for encoding of C/C++ language data types such as strings, integer and floating pointer numbers into a binary format.
 It may be used for a number of applications; tracing, remote procedure calls, data exchange between Arduino devices, etc. The format allows user data types to be defined and values exchanged without additional encoding.
 The stream header itself is a pre-defined serializable data type.
+Ciao is used to define an Arduino monitoring and control language (Cosa fai) which has much in common with Firmata.
 See CIAO.txt for more details and the example code (examples/Ciao).

 Cosa supports the following AVR/Atmega328P internal hardware modules; all pin modes, interrupt pins, PWM, Watchdog, UART (transmit), SPI and TWI.